top of page

 Sexuality

-Our sexuality is that part of us expressed through our sexual activities and relationships.
-It is represented in our feelings, behaviours and our sexual identity.
 A person’s sexual identity is how they choose to describe their sexuality.
-They may choose a label like gay, lesbian, bisexual, pansexual, queer, asexual or many others.
+They may choose a label like gay, lesbian, bisexual, pansexual, queer, asexual or one of many others.

 “Sexuality is a central aspect of being human throughout life and encompasses sex, gender identities and roles, sexual orientation, eroticism, pleasure, intimacy and reproduction.
 Sexuality is experienced and expressed in thoughts, fantasies, desires, beliefs, attitudes, values, behaviours, practices, roles and relationships.
 While sexuality can include all of these dimensions, not all of them are always experienced or expressed.
 Sexuality is influenced by the interaction of biological, psychological, social, economic, political, cultural, ethical, legal, historical, religious and spiritual factors.”